AequilibraE/QAequilibraE/docs/source/menus_in_detail/pathscomputation.rst

 Build choice sets
 ~~~~~~~~~~~~~~~~~

+Within this workflow, we can build and save the choice sets without performing assignment.
+After :ref:`configuring the model parameters <basic_route_choice_setting>`, we can direct
+ourselves to the "Workload" tab, to select our demand matrix and the cores for computation.

 .. image:: ../images/route_choice_8.png
     :width: 750
     :align: center
     :alt: Basic route choice - only build choice sets

+If you want to use all cores for computation, just let the "Use all" checkbox untoggled after
+choosing the matrix.
+Otherwise a table with the matrix cores and if they should be used is
+opened and we can select the cores we want.

+Then all we need to do is hit the "Build choice sets only".
+Once the task is finished, our
+route choice window will automatically close.
+If you go to the project folder, you will
+notice that there other folders were created, one for each centroid (index) in the demand
+matrix.

 Perform assignment
 ~~~~~~~~~~~~~~~~~~

+This workflow allows running an assignment with a route choice set and save the choice set generated (if we want to).
+The set up is quite the same as the one above: after :ref:`setting the model parameters up <basic_route_choice_setting>`, we can go to the "Workload" tab and select the demand matrix and its cores for computation.

 .. image:: ../images/route_choice_9.png
     :width: 750
     :align: center
     :alt: Basic route choice - assignment

+To also save the choice sets generated, toggle the "Save route choice set results" otherwise only the flows are saved into the results database.

 Sub-area analysis
 ~~~~~~~~~~~~~~~~~